faymek/MPCompress/README.md

 # Introduction

-This project is the official implementation of the Multi-Purpose Compression test platform.
+This project is the official implementation of the Multi-Purpose Compression (MPC) test platform.
+It provides a public testing environment for evaluating feature coding methods.

 # Environments Set Up